surinder2000/Containerized_nextcloud/README.md

-Integrating nextcloud and mysql using docker container
+# Integrating nextcloud and mysql using docker and docker-compose

-Steps followed:
+## Steps followed:

-Install Docker in RHEL 8
+* Install Docker in RHEL 8

-Start docker services in the system using systemctl command
+* Start docker services in the system using `systemctl` command

       systemctl start docker

-Get the image of nextcloud and mysql from docker hub using docker pull command
+* Get the image of nextcloud and mysql from docker hub using `docker pull` command

       docker pull nextcloud

       docker pull mysql:5.7

-Install docker-compose in the system
+* Install docker-compose in the system

-Create file_name.yml file for integrating nextcloud and mysql in docker
+* Create file_name.yml file for integrating nextcloud and mysql in docker

-Start container using the command
+* To start the containers use the following command

       docker-compose -f file_name.yml up -d

-Stop container using the command
+* To stop the containers use the following command

       docker-compose -f file_name.yml stop